Transforming everyday practice

 Get in touch

 Reference: 1.
-Christer Ahlström (2006).
+Keene BW, Atkins CE, Bonagura JD, et al. ACVIM consensus guidelines for the diagnosis and treatment of myxomatous mitral valve disease in dogs.
+J Vet Intern Med.
+2019;33:1127–1140.
+2. Christer Ahlström (2006).
 Processing of the Phonocardiographic Signal − Methods for the Intelligent Stethoscope.
 Doctoral dissertation.
 Department of Biomedical Engineering, Linköpings universitet, Sweden.
+3. The large, epidemiological LISTEN Study.
+2026.
+Publication in submission.